Guide - 100 Percent VA Disability Benefits Explained

 As a disabled veteran, you and your dependents can continue enjoying commissary and exchange privileges.

-Veteran Readiness and Employment Benefits
+Educational and Employment Benefits

 The Veteran Readiness and Employment program provides access to employment and education opportunities.
 The program can help you get job training and resume-building assistance if you seek a new employment opportunity.
 You can also access resources to help you start your own business.